abraspin/employee-tracker/README.md

 ---

 ## User Story
->AS a manager
+>As a business owner
->I want to generate a webpage that displays my team's basic info
+>I want to be able to view and manage the departments, roles, and employees in my company
->SO that I have quick access to emails and GitHub profiles
+>So that I can organize and plan my business

 ---